Eliot100/OPP-Game/README.md

 You welcome to use this project as you plase.

 For download :
-Click "Clone or download" -> Download zip that it ;)
+Click "Clone or download" -> Download zip.
+That it.